 Transfer or closure of practice of health service provider

 If the practice or business of a health service provider operated by us is to be transferred or closed, we will comply with a prescribed set of procedures and give notice to former clients and the public.

 If you request us as a health service provider to make your health information available to another provider, we will comply with your request as soon as practicable.

 While personal information and health information is usually handled by our staff, we may outsource some functions to 3rd parties.

 This may require the contractor to collect, use or disclose certain personal information (eg. garbage collection and recycling, meals service).

 Contractors are obliged to comply with the requirements of the legislation in all respects.

 If you feel aggrieved by our handling of your personal or health information, you may make a complaint to our Privacy Officer by contacting Yarra City Council on 9205 5555.

 Your complaint will be investigated as soon as possible (no later than 5 business days) and you will be provided with a written response.

-Alternatively, you may make a complaint to the Privacy Commissioner (although the Commissioner may decline to hear the complaint if you have not first made a complaint to us).
+Alternatively, you may make a complaint to the Office of the Victorian information Commissioner (although the Commissioner may decline to hear the complaint if you have not first made a complaint to us).